assafsauer/Gitops-ISTIO-Authorization/README.md

-i used the authorization automation code from my Istio-Security-Mesh-Automated repository: https://github.com/assafsauer/Istio-Security-Mesh-Automated. i copied the code to the k8s-manifest folder , so ArgoCD can track changes in the manifest and deploy the policies autmaticly (based on code commit).
+i used the authorization automation code from my Istio-Security-Mesh-Automated repository: https://github.com/assafsauer/Istio-Security-Mesh-Automated. i copied the code to the k8s-manifest folder , so ArgoCD can track changes in the manifest and deploy the policies autmaticly ,based on code commit.

 so how does it works ?